xcomfan/xcomfan.github.io/terraform/terraform.md

 * `description`
 * `sensitive`
-* `depends_on` - Normally Terraform automatically figures out your dependency graph, but in rare situations, you have to give it extra hings.
+* `depends_on` - Normally Terraform automatically figures out your dependency graph, but in rare situations, you have to give it extra hints.
 For example you have a variable that depends on IP address of a server, but that IP address won't be accessible until a security group is properly configured.
 This lets you explicitly tell Terraform there is a dependency between the IP address output variable and the security group.

 Note that the ASG uses a reference to fill in the launch configuration name.
 This leads to a problem: launch configurations are immutable, so if you change any parameter of your launch configuration, Terraform will try to replace it.
 Normally, when replacing a resource, Terraform would delete the old resource first and then creates its replacement, but because your ASG now has a reference to the old resource, Terraform won’t be able to delete it.
 To solve this problem, you can use a lifecycle setting.
 Every Terraform resource supports several lifecycle settings that configure how that resource is created, updated, and/or deleted.
 A particularly useful lifecycle setting is create_before_destroy.
 If you set create_before_destroy to true, Terraform will invert the order in which it replaces resources, creating the replacement resource first (including updating any references that were pointing at the old resource to point to the replacement) and then deleting the old resource.
 Add the lifecycle block to your aws_launch_configuration as follows: